jules2689/trudeau/trudeau/2020-04-20/q_a.md

 ---

 **Question**:
 Yes, good morning, mr. Trudeau.
-Will your government be introducing legislation to tighten up gun control, given what has just happened in nova scotia?
+Will your government be introducing legislation to tighten up gun control, given what has just happened in Nova Scotia?

 **Answer**:
-Well, obviously thereare many, many questions now andthere is an investigation to be conducted as to what exactly happened in nova scotia.
+Well, obviously thereare many, many questions now andthere is an investigation to be conducted as to what exactly happened in Nova Scotia.
 I don't want to draw any conclusions yet, but there will be a commitment in terms of tightening up gun control.
 We were to the point where we would have introduced legislation to ban assault weapons in this country.
 We will bring forward those measures again as soon as we have an opportunity to do so once we have come through covid-19.

 FOLLOW UP.